 Managed Databases let you provision real database instances and attach them to preview environments with a single CLI flag.
-No connection strings to copy, no manual setup — prev handles provisioning, credentials, and cleanup.
+No credentials to copy, no manual setup — prev handles provisioning, internal access, connection injection, and cleanup.

 Overview

-Each managed database runs on a dedicated regional VM with PostgreSQL, MariaDB, and MongoDB pre-installed.
-When you create a database through the Dashboard, prev provisions it on the closest regional server and generates unique credentials for your account.
+Each managed database runs on the Prev database host with PostgreSQL, MariaDB, and MongoDB pre-installed.
+When you create a database through the Dashboard, prev provisions it locally and keeps the underlying credentials internal.
+Attached previews receive a ready-to-use DATABASE_URL environment variable.

 FeatureDetails